jaantollander/install-minizinc-ortools/README.md

 Now, we can use the scripts to install MiniZinc and Google OR-Tools.

-The [`install-minizinc`](./install-minizinc.sh) shell script downloads MiniZinc from GitHub releases, extracts the archive to `$HOME/bin` directory, removes the extracted archive and creates the path environment variables.
+The [`install-minizinc.sh`](./install-minizinc.sh) shell script downloads MiniZinc from GitHub releases, extracts the archive to `$HOME/bin` directory, removes the extracted archive and write the exports for the path environment variables to `$HOME/.bashrc`.

 ```bash
 ./install-minizinc
 ```

-The [`install-or-tools`](./install-or-tools.sh) shell script downloads Google OR-Tools from GitHub releases, extracts the archive to `$HOME/bin` directory, removes the extracted archive and creates a solver configuration file to `$HOME/.minizinc/solvers/or-tools.msc`.
+The [`install-or-tools.sh`](./install-or-tools.sh) shell script downloads Google OR-Tools from GitHub releases, extracts the archive to `$HOME/bin` directory, removes the extracted archive and creates a solver configuration file to `$HOME/.minizinc/solvers/or-tools.msc`.

 ```bash
 ./install-or-tools